jfisher52/AI_Pluralistic_Alignment/README.md

 ## Datasets
 We use two different datasets, GlobalOpinnionQA (GlobalQA) (Durmus et al., 2023a) and the Machine Personality Inventory (MPI) (Jiang et al., 2022a).
 The GlobalQA dataset is downloaded from huggingface datasets using the name `Anthropic/llm_global_opinions`.
 This is done automatically in the `create_model_response_globalqa` file.
 The MPI dataset is already uploaded under `data\mpi_questions.csv`.

 To calculate the human distribution for the MPI dataset, you do need to download `mpi_human_resp.csv` from [this google drive](https://drive.google.com/file/d/1MOE4y_nGJiYU_vxCqnWSiYIKCk-dqPJE/view?usp=sharing) and place this file in the `data` folder.
-This is data comes from the Johnson, J. A. (2014) studey "Measuring thirty facets of the five factor model with a 120-item public domain inventory: Development of the IPIP-NEO-120.
+This is data comes from the Johnson, J. A. (2014) study "Measuring thirty facets of the five factor model with a 120-item public domain inventory: Development of the IPIP-NEO-120.
 Journal of Research in Personality".

 ## Experimental Pipeline
 Each experiment consists of the following two steps: